PapiLer/Reforestation/README.md

-## what do you call a dog that can do magic tricks? a labracadabrador
+## "Hey, dad, did you get a haircut?"
+"No, I got them all cut."